mvanbraeckel/AnagramDetection-StringPatternSearch_3490/README.md

 * Assumption: For Question 1 - since an anagram is just a word, input must not contain whitespace
 * Assumption: For Question 2 - only allow alphabetical characters [a,z] & [A,Z] to be contained in the input
 * NOTE: I haven't restarted my computer in a long time, I also haven't restarted my VM in a long time, and I have lots of stuff runnning in the background.
 Thus, my execution time may be a little slow, but this shouldn't really affect the ratios during analysis
+* Assumption: since the A3 handout description just says to choose 10 search patterns of different lengths, I will assume that it doesn't matter how many times the search pattern occurs

 ## makefile, then Run